caraya/feedback-review/readme.md

 This is important because sooner or later you will find tools that will only work from a command line interface.
 We'll explore some of these tools (Node, Daisy Ace) in later sections but it's important make this clear.

 ## What command line tools will we use?
-What tools will we not use?

 In Windows the better tools are [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/powershell-scripting?view=powershell-6) a souped up terminal shell with additional scripting capabilities, and [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about) a way to run Linux native applications from Windows.
 It uses a Ubuntu Linux image for Windows, not a modified version of Linux to run on Windows but a full version of Ubuntu Linux that will work together with Windows.